drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

-# Redfish documentation generator configuration
+# Redfish Documentation Generator configuration

-The Redfish documentation generator configuration files support most of the command-line arguments of the `doc_generator.py` script, except for `--help` and `--config`.
+The Redfish Documentation Generator configuration files support most of the command-line arguments of the `doc_generator.py` script, except for `--help` and `--config`.

 The configuration files support additional configuration options for some output modes.